Discover

 Reverse

 Andrea Robb is someone who has served her Country in arguably the ultimate way anyone could possibly do.
 A very early revelation that serving in the Military was something she felt very passionate to want to do, Andrea's journey through this is a fascinating listen as to how that then morphed into her next alliteration of service ... that being to the small business communities around where she now lives and marches to a slightly different beat these days.
 Lessons learned while in the military and how the toughness and challenges of that choice of life can bring, come through in this episode.
-The importance of logical thinking and how that may take your thinking in a certain direction at a certain point, only for that same logical thinking process to lead you to recognise that a pivot is needed to allow for the outcome that you are seeking, also comes through strongly in this episode.
-A freshly cooked Roast Lamb and why Mums and Nana's are so special, get examined in depth, as well as of course why Andrea now can connect and reconcile all of these things in her life to her current passionate love for Bookkeeping.
+This includes how receiving a letter from her Dad (a veteran of the Korean War) gave her a strength and focus when all seemed too hard.
+The importance of logical thinking and how that may take your thinking in a certain direction at a certain point, only for that same logical thinking process to lead you to recognise that a pivot is needed to allow for the outcome that you are seeking, is a powerful aspect of what you will hear.
+A freshly cooked Lamb Roast and why Mums and Nana's are so special, get examined in depth, as well as of course why Andrea now can connect and reconcile all of these things in her life to her current passion and love for Bookkeeping.
 Based out of Brisbane and owner of Bookkeeping practice, Relief Bookkeeping, Andrea gives us a wonderful episode from a wonderful lady and an amazing Bookkeeper.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Sharon Francisco is a dynamic individual with a very unique approach to Bookkeeping and in fact, life in general.
 Sharons journey from the "back of Bourke" to the bright lights of some of the World's biggest cities and how she sees life through a positive lens, despite many setbacks and challenges along the way, is inspirational but more importantly instructional and full of lessons learned.
 This episode delves into the power of conversations that can change a persons thinking and can change an outlook and perspective in a powerful way.
 The 'pearls of wisdom" aspect of this episode, will not possibly come in the ways that you may think they might.
 This is a delightfully surprising and insightful story, including how to divorce and still hold hands, what is the golden thread as well as how to discover the importance of understanding your own finances, especially for women.
 This is but merely a snippet of whats in store in this fabulous episode of Heart of the Bookkeeper.
 Hosted on Acast.
 See acast.com/privacy for more information.